 What’s more, running is free and can be done anywhere.
 More importantly, you don’t need any special equipment or a gym to get started.
 If you still aren’t convinced on why you should incorporate this exercise into your daily routine, stick with us as we walk you through various means by which this activity promotes your general well-being, and more particularly, how it enhances weight loss.

 Why You Should Consider Running for Weight Loss

 Numerous science-backed reports highlight the various effects running presents to those looking to shed excess weight.
-The following section throws light on some of these benefits.
+The following section throws light on some of Weight Loss Benefits of Running.

 A Faster Way to Burn Calories

 Exercising promotes weight loss since you burn more calories than you ingest.
-Running is a fantastic exercise option because it needs several different muscles to work together to burn more calories than most other types of exercise.
+Running for Weight Loss is a fantastic exercise option because it needs several different muscles to work together to burn more calories than most other types of exercise.

 A study on 24 individuals evaluates how many more calories were expended running 1 mile (1,600 meters) against walking the same distance on both track and a treadmill.
 Running 1 mile on the track burns an extra 35 calories than walking while running the same distance on the treadmill burns an extra 33 calories compared to walking.